18F/handbook/_pages/general-information-and-resources/software.md

 - If the software you are looking for is available in the Self Service Application, then you can directly install it yourself.

-Step 3 - If it is not located in the TTS Handbook or the GSA Self Service application, submit a service desk request to have it installed: [Start a Software request here](https://sites.google.com/a/gsa.gov/it_standards/software-approvals)
+Step 3 - If it is not located in the TTS Handbook or the GSA Self Service application, submit a service desk request to have it installed: [Start a Software request here](https://gsa.servicenowservices.com/nav_to.do?uri=%2Fsp%3Fid%3Dkb_article%26sys_id%3D18833608db0e3b040e1d368d7c9619fb).

-Note: If you're looking for MS Office, see the [Microsoft Office page]({{site.baseurl}}/office/).

 #### For Software-as-a-Service (SaaS)